Cameron-Nann-Python/ibm_data_science_capstone_rocket_launch_prediction/step_2_data_wrangling/README.md

 ## Overview

 The data at this each stage needs to be explored to find trends and create labels for machine learning.
-The data contains successful and unsuccessful launches, which will be labeled with 1 and 0 respectively in a new column called "Class"
+The data contains successful and unsuccessful launches, which will be labeled with 1 and 0 respectively in a new column called "Class".

 ## Objectives